mkamhawi/mkamhawi.github.io/_posts/2017-06-02-Autonomous-Vehicles.md

 have his/her own car.
 Fewer cars will serve more people, resulting in fewer street congestions, less time on the road and higher productivity.

-*Transport As A Service (TAAS)* is going to be the norm. granted, a lot of people will lose their jobs, mainly drivers as well as people working in the vehicle distribution sector. but new sectors will emerge, new jobs will be created, and people will enjoy less routine and more life.
+*Transport as a Service (TAAS)* is going to be the norm. granted, a lot of people will lose their jobs, mainly drivers as well as people working in the vehicle distribution sector. but new sectors will emerge, new jobs will be created, and people will enjoy less routine and more life.